ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 ## Models used for the publication
-The models that were used in the experiments section of the article can be found in the package `Nordi44_DAEModeTestCases.mo`.
+The models that were used in the experiments section of the article can be found in the package `Nordic44_DAEModeTestCases.mo`.
 These are `Nordic44_Original_Case_Line_Opening`, `Nordic44_Original_Case_Bus_Fault`, and `Nordic44_Base_Case_StateEvents3`.
 The Dymola experiment annotations have been set up in these models as to reproduce the DAE mode test cases in the publication.

-In the following sections we outline instructions on how to modify the original N44 models to recreate these test cases.
+These three models can be directly used out-of-the-box to recreate the experiments of the article.
+However, in the following sections we also outline instructions on how to modify the original N44 models to recreate these test cases.

 ## Reproducing results from previous work